Upcoming Classes & Retreats

 Each day we’ll spend 2 ½ hours together learning a life-giving relationship to revision and using exercises to gain clarity and direction for our projects.
-We’ll have a chance to connect informally with other serious writers during lunches and small-group conversations.
-Participants can choose to meet one-on-one with Elizabeth regarding up to 40 pages of their project.
+We’ll connect informally with one other during lunches and small-group conversations.
 The bulk of our days will be given to independent writing.
+An hour-long one-on-one consultation with Elizabeth is included.
+If you would like Elizabeth to review up to 40 pages of your project in anticipation of this consultation, please contact her at Elizabeth (at) spiritualmemoir (dot) com by August 27th.

-This intensive is for writers of creative prose (fiction and creative nonfiction—that is, memoir, personal essay, travel writing, nature writing, and literary journalism) who are experienced with long stretches of solitary writing time.
+This retreat is for writers of creative prose (fiction and creative nonfiction—that is, memoir, personal essay, travel writing, nature writing, and literary journalism) who are comfortable with long stretches of solitary writing time.
 If you’re uncertain whether your project qualifies as creative prose, please contact Elizabeth.
-Participants must have experience in creative writing classes, have already learned the basics of creating scenes and developing characters (showing vs. telling), have some experience giving and receiving feedback, and be committed to moving their project through multiple revisions.
+Participants must be committed to moving their project through multiple revisions.

 When: September 24-28, 2018